tidyverse/reprex/README.md

 -   sadly, implementation is very OS specific
 -   The psych package has a function `read.clipboard()` that takes the OS into account.
 Not on github but gzipped tarballs of devel version available here, if I decide to take a look: <http://personality-project.org/r/src/contrib/>.
 -   <http://stackoverflow.com/questions/9035674/r-function-to-copy-to-clipboard-on-mac-osx?lq=1>
+-   The Kmisc package has functions that should work on Mac and Windows.
+Clipboard reading is [here](https://github.com/kevinushey/Kmisc/blob/b9a340ecef5bdd61fb09f462c179ccb86aff4e31/R/misc.R#L143-L169) and clipboard writing is [there](https://github.com/kevinushey/Kmisc/blob/b9a340ecef5bdd61fb09f462c179ccb86aff4e31/R/misc.R#L215-L234).
+-   there really should be a little package with clipboard utility functions, that does a nice job across all OSes, then I would just use that

 Lines where a `.R` file gets spun in `render()`: [render.R\#L129-L154](https://github.com/rstudio/rmarkdown/blob/88afb8d4d6f4371d67b82059baaee1052d2bc55f/R/render.R#L129-L154)